wmgeolab/scope-ml/README.md

 ## /ml-api

 Contains code for the ml-backend api that responds to requests for summarization and question answering from the scope backend.

+## /gef-portal-scraper

+Contains code for scraping the GEF portal for project data.